SEARCH

 There were quite a few challenges including the patio itself, which is not level or square, and some of the wood I purchased which was second-rate, and quite twisted.
 But, like any ordinary superhero, I managed to make it work.

-Watch How I Built the Greenhouse
+Watch How I Built My Greenhouse

-Build a Greenhouse Against a Wall
+How to Build a Lean-to Greenhouse

 Here’s how the patio wall looked before I got started.
 I had covered it in screen and wood scraps a few years ago knowing I would be adding on a greenhouse at some point.
 This area, unfortunately, directly faces a neighbor’s patio, so it’s not great for privacy without a wall like this.